 2.1 Animals and study design

 C57BL/6J (WT) mice were purchased from Jackson Laboratory (Bar Harbor, ME).
 Our lab has maintained C57BL/6J Nrf2 KO mice since 2005 (37, 38).
 Mice were kept in a controlled temperature (20-22°C) and humidity (45–55%) environment under 12-hour light/dark cycles at the Rutgers Animal Facility.
 Food and water were provided ad libitum.
-The study consisted of three experiments (shown in Figure 1).
-All animals were fed with AIN93M standard grain diet (Research Diets, Inc. NJ) for the first 2 weeks of the experiments to equalize the microbiomes at the baseline.
+Three experiments were conducted for this study (shown in Figure 1).
+All animals were fed with AIN93M standard grain diet (Research Diets, Inc. NJ) for 2 weeks at the beginning of each experiment to equalize the microbiomes at the baseline.
 After the equalization period, the mice were randomized to treatment groups.
 In the first experiment (Exp01), 18 Nrf2 KO mice were assigned to two groups with one group continuing to receive the control diet while 0.05% of PEITC was added to the second group’s diet.
 Further 10 WT mice were assigned to either the control diet or the PEITC-infused diet in the second experiment (Exp02).
 Finally, dextran sulfate sodium (DSS) was introduced to 20 mice to induce gut inflammation, and cranberry-enriched diet was added (10% of feed by weight), in the third experiment (Exp03).
-WT and Nrf2 KO mice were randomized into one of four treatment groups (Naïve, DSS, DSS+PEITC, and DSS+Cranberry) (Figure 1).
+WT and Nrf2 KO mice were randomly assigned to one of four treatment groups: Naïve, DSS, DSS+PEITC, and DSS+Cranberry (Figure 1).
 2.5% DSS was dissolved in autoclaved water and made fresh weekly.
 Fecal samples were collected fresh, snap frozen in liquid nitrogen and stored at -80oC until further analysis for 16S ribosomal RNA (rRNA) sequencing and microbial metabolites.
 Fecal samples for 16S sequencing were collected at weeks 1 and 5 in Exp01, weeks 0 and 4 in Exp02, and weeks 0, 1 and 8 in Exp03.
-Additional samples were collected from all the mice for metabolomic analysis at weeks 2 and 6 in Exp03.
-Since the fecal sample collection timing varied slightly between experiments, it was realigned and labeled as baseline (end of the equalization period, i.e., Week 0), early (weeks 1 through 2) or late (weeks 4 through 8) timepoints.
-All animal experiments were conducted under the animal protocol approved by the Institutional Animal Care and Use Committee (IACUC) of Rutgers University.
+Separately, fecal samples were collected for metabolomic analysis at weeks 2 and 6 in Exp03.
+To realign the sample collection timepoints, they were labeled as baseline (end of the equalization period, i.e., Week 0), early (weeks 1 through 2) or late (weeks 4 through 8) timepoints.
+Animal use protocol for this study was approved by the Rutgers University Institutional Animal Care and Use Committee (IACUC).

 2.2 16S ribosomal RNA gene sequencing and analysis

 PowerSoil DNA Isolation Kit (QIAGEN) was used to extract bacterial DNA from the samples.
-PCR amplification of the 16S rRNA genes were carried out using PCR primers specific for the V4 region (Supplemental Table 1) (39, 40, 41, 42, 43, 44, 45).
-Indexed amplicons were pooled and sequenced on MiSeq (Illumina) yielding at least 8,000 300 base-pair (bp) pair-ended reads.
-Microbial operational taxonomic units (OTUs) and their taxonomic assignments were analyzed using Quantitative Insights Into Microbial Ecology (QIIME2) bioinformatic pipeline (46, 47) and Divisive Amplicon Denoising Algorithm 2 (DADA2 version 1.16) R package (48).
+PCR primer specific to V4 variable region of 16S gene was utilized to amplify the genetic material.
+(Supplemental Table 1) (39, 40, 41, 42, 43, 44, 45).
+Sequencing indexed and pooled amplicons in MiSeq (Illumina) yielding more than 30,000300-base-pair (bp) pair-ended reads per sample.
+The data acquired by the instrument was stored in FASTQ files, a dedicated format for high-throughput sequencing data.
+Two independent workflows were used for microbial operational taxonomic unit (OTU) assignments: Quantitative Insights Into Microbial Ecology (QIIME2) bioinformatic pipeline (46, 47) and Divisive Amplicon Denoising Algorithm 2 (DADA2 version 1.16) R package (48).

-QIIME2 mapped reference at 97% similarity against representative sequences of 97% OTU in SILVA, a high quality rRNA database (49), followed by chimeric sequences removal from subsequent analyses (50).
+QIIME2 mapped the reads to reference at 97% similarity against representative sequences of 97% OTU in SILVA high quality ribosomal RNA (rRNA) database (49).
+Chimeric sequences were removed before proceeding to data analyses (50).
 Visualization of the microbiome similarities was performed using the results of principle coordinates analysis (PCoA) on the unweighted unique fraction metric (UniFrac).